SarwanShah/8-bit-ALU-Using-Logic-Gates/README.md

 ---

 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **GPL-3.0 license**.

 ## 📚 Course Details
 - **Course:** EE-172 Digital Logic and Design